Effect of Primordial Black Holes on the global 21-cm signal: Theoretical model

 \subsection{The formation and evolution of PBH-seeded galaxies}

-In modelling the PBH-seeded galaxy population, we closely follow the analytic framework proposed by \cite{dayal2025_PBH} except for the change in the mass function of the PBH-seeded galaxies.
-We also rigorously check that the model, even after changing the mass function, is still consistent with the existing cosmological and astrophysical constraints.
-Here, we briefly outline the salient (and relevant for 21-cm signal) features and the changes we made to this model \begin{enumerate}
+In modelling the PBH-seeded galaxy population, we closely followed the analytic framework, \texttt{PHANES}, proposed by \cite{dayal2025_PBH} except for the change in the mass function of the PBH-seeded galaxies\footnote{We chose the $s=0$ scenario of the \texttt{PHANES} model, since the non-spinning model produces a better fit with the observations, as shown in Figs. 4 and 5 of \cite{dayal2025_PBH}}.
+We also rigorously verified that the model, even after changing the mass function, remained consistent with the existing cosmological and astrophysical constraints.
+Here, we briefly outline the salient (and relevant for a 21 cm signal) features and the changes we made to this model. \begin{enumerate}

-\item In \cite{dayal2025_PBH}, the authors use the simplified power law mass function, whereas in this work, we assume the more popular log-normal function, as this is a reasonable approximation for a range of PBH mechanisms \citep{Clesse_15, Blinnikov_16}.
-Following \cite{Carr_75}, we take
+\item In \cite{dayal2025_PBH}, the authors used the simplified power-law mass function.
+In this work by contrast, we assumed the more popular lognormal function, as this is a reasonable approximation for a range of PBH mechanisms \citep{Clesse_15, Blinnikov_16}.
+Following \cite{Carr_75}, we took